Churu people

+Some Churu villages have close ties with the Kaho people, so they speak Koho fluently, and even prefer Koho to Chru.

 During the French colonial period, the most influential highland leaders in Đà Lạt area were Churu.
 They were said to be the most advanced among the highlanders because of their historical links to the Chams.

 History

-According to most of village elders (tha ploi) of the Churu people in Lâm Đồng, the Churu people were originally a group of close descendants of the Cham people who lived in the South Central Coast of Vietnam.
-In order to serve the constant wars with the Khmer and the Vietnamese, the Cham aristocracy carried out exploiting their fellow laborers very badly.
-They forced the laborers to go deep into the forest to find ivory, rhino horn and precious forest products or go down to the river panning gold to tribute.
+According to most of village elders of the Churu people in Lâm Đồng, their people were originally a group of close descendants of the Chams who lived in the South Central Coast of Vietnam.
+Amid constant wars with Khmer Empire and Đại Việt, the Cham aristocracy carried out exploiting their fellow laborers very badly.
+They forced the laborers to go deep into the forest to find ivory, rhino horn or go down to the river panning gold to tribute.
 Forced coolie recruit, soldier recruit constantly made the life of Cham farmers very hard.
 To avoid that heavy oppression and exploitation, some were forced to leave their homeland to find a new land.
 And they were the first immigrants who gave themselves the name Churu as it is today.
-They were the people who brought with them rice farming and pottery making of the Cham people.
+They were the people who brought with them rice farming and pottery making of the Chams.

+In Les Jungles Moï (The Montagnard Jungles), Henri Maitre commented that the Chams began to penetrate the Central Highlands since 1150 under the reign of Jaya Harivarman I, who defeated the Jarai people and Rhade people.
+After the fall of Vijaya at the end of Champa–Đại Việt War (1471), the rest of Vijaya royal family and clansman fled to Panduranga and started to conquer then govern the Raglai, Churu and Koho people in the nearby highlands.

 Encouraged by Touneh Hàn Đăng, the Churu adopted some economic innovations from the Chams in the fields of weaving, pottery, and plowing in 1907.

-Economic Activities
+Economic activities

 Farming

 The Churu are mainly residents of wet rice cultivation, unlike other Lâm Đồng indigenous residents who cultivate slash-and-burn agriculture.

 The Churu have long known to turn animal husbandry into an active support for agricultural farming.
-Large cattle such as buffaloes, cows and horses are not only used for sacrifice but also bring benefits of plowing power and fertilizer.
-They also know how to make production tools such as plows (Chru: lơngar), harrows (Chru: sơkăm) out of wood or metal.
+Livestock such as water buffaloes, cattle and horses are used not only for sacrificial rites but also as drafts animal and sources of manure.
+Metal and woodworking were practiced, allowing for the production of plows (Chru: lơngar), harrows (Chru: sơkăm) and agricultural implements.

 The Churu also appreciate the importance of irrigation.
 The system of dams, large ditches, auxiliary ditches, leading to the fields of each family, clan, and the whole village is regularly repaired, renovated and upgraded.
-They often build dams by using soil, stones, and wood to block a stream or a tributary to store and actively water irrigation.
+They often build retention dams by using soil, stones, and wood to block a stream or a tributary to store and regulate water for irrigation.